mozilla/anodejsholidayseason/taming_configurations_with_node-convict.md

 Taming Configurations with node-convict
 =====

-In this installment of "A Node.JS Holiday Season" series we'll take a look at [`node-convict`](https://github.com/lloyd/node-convict), a tool to help manage the configuration of node.js applications.
+In this installment of "A Node.JS Holiday Season" series we'll take a look at [`node-convict`](https://github.com/lloyd/node-convict), a tool that helps manage the configuration of node.js applications.

 There are two main concerns regarding application configuration:

 * Most applications will have at least a few different deployment environments, each with their own configuration needs.
 * Including credentials and sensitive information in source can be problematic.

-These concerns can be addressed by initializing certain settings based on the environment, and using environmental variables for more sensitive settings.
+These concerns could be addressed by initializing certain settings based on the environment, and using environmental variables for more sensitive settings.
 A common pattern used by node.js developers is to create a module that exports the configuration, e.g.:

     var conf = {
       // the application environment